TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

 .. method:: loop.call_soon_threadsafe(callback, *args, context=None)

    A thread-safe variant of :meth:`call_soon`.
-Must be used to schedule callbacks *from another thread*.
+Must be used to schedule callbacks *kutoka another thread*.

    See the :ref:`concurrency and multithreading <asyncio-multithreading>` section of the documentation.